Fort Darling: Drewry's Bluff

-On 17 March 1862 Captain Augustus H. Drewry a local landowner (after whom the name Drewry's Bluff is taken) moved in with his artillery unit and began constructing earthworks, defenses and installing 3 large guns (1 ten-inch and 2 eight-inch columbiads), the installation of which was overseen by General Robert E. Lee's eldest son Brigadier General G.W.C.
+On 17 March 1862, Captain Augustus H. Drewry a local landowner (after whom the name Drewry's Bluff is taken) moved in with his artillery unit and began constructing earthworks, defenses and installing three large guns (one ten-inch and two eight-inch columbiads), the installation of which was overseen by General Robert E. Lee's eldest son Brigadier General G.W.C.
 Lee.
-Fort Darling was to defend Richmond the capital of the Confederacy in anticipation of a Union attack by gunboats from along the river.
+Fort Darling was to defend Richmond, the capital of the Confederacy, in anticipation of a Union attack by gunboats from along the river.

-Defenses Bolstered & Their First Test
+Defenses bolstered and their first test

-In May the garrison was joined by the crew of the CSS Virginia, who had scuttled their ship with the fall of Norfolk on May 9.
-With them, defenses were expanded further and obstacles sunk into the James River and 6 more guns placed in a battery upriver.
+In May 1862 the garrison was joined by the crew of the CSS Virginia, who had scuttled their ship with the fall of Norfolk on May 9.
+With them, defenses were expanded further and obstacles sunk into the James River and six more guns placed in a battery upriver.
 Men worked around the clock for the anticipated battle.